magnickolas/blog/content/posts/i3-laptop-scripts.md

 In this post, I want to share some of the scripts I once wrote for myself after installing Linux on my notebook.
 My configuration on it is [Ubuntu][ubuntu] + [i3wm][i3] + [Polybar][polybar].<!--more-->

-All the presented scripts work fine with Bourne shell as well as with [Bash][bash].
+All the presented scripts should work fine with POSIX-compliant shells as long as their listed dependencies work.

 By the way, the process of preparing this post forced me to refactor and improve a bit the scripts I haven't touched quite a long time.
 This is where the advantages of open-source come in. :smirk: